 Tuesday, 7 May 2019, 7.30 p.m.
-Knaresborough Historical Society has invited me to give a talk on Eugene Aram at King James's School.
+Knaresborough Historical Society has kindly invited me to give a talk on Eugene Aram at King James's School.
 Aram was a schoolteacher and linguistic scholar acclaimed for his insistence that Celtic was an important foundation of the English language.
-He was tried and hanged in York in 1759 for the murder of Daniel Clark, a young Knaresborough shoemaker.
+He was tried and hanged in York, in 1759, for the murder of Daniel Clark, a young Knaresborough shoemaker.

 Thursday, 15 August 2019, 7 p.m.
 During Knaresborough's Festival Week I will be again talking about Mr Aram at the town's Library.
 Aram taught school in the town from 1734 until circa 1744.

 'You once told me peregrines mate for life.’